Cazoo-uk/py-logger/README.rst

 Intro, in which opinions are had
 --------------------------------

-Cazoo-Logger is a deeply opinionated structured logger for Python on AWS Lambda, intended as a stopgap for those poor recalcitrant souls who persist in writing Python instead of GETTING WITH THE GOD DAMNED PROGRAMME and writing Typescript, thereby benefitting from the glory of the One True Logging Library, [cazoo logger](https://www.npmjs.com/package/cazoo-logger).
+Cazoo-Logger is a deeply opinionated structured logger for Python on AWS Lambda, intended as a stopgap for those poor recalcitrant souls who persist in writing Python instead of GETTING WITH THE GOD DAMNED PROGRAMME and writing Typescript, thereby benefitting from the glory of the One True Logging Library, `cazoo logger`_.

 Basic Usage
 -----------

 The Cazoo Logger module exposes a single function `config` that sets up the logger for use.

 >>> import cazoo_logger
 >>> cazoo_logger.config()

 By default this configures the root logger at INFO level, writing to a special JSON formatter.

 To obtain a logger instance, call the appropriate Context function with your incoming event and context:

 >>> def handler(event, context):
 ...     logger = cazoo_logger.forSnsContext(event, context)
 ...     logger.info('sup?')
 ...

 This will result in well-formatted json messages with a documented schema.